idvoretskyi/horizon.io/docs/api/horizon.md

 All arguments are optional.
 Pass them to `Horizon` in an object with option keys: `{secure: true}`.

 * `host`: the hostname of the Horizon server.
 This defaults to `window.location`, i.e., the machine that served the application to the client.
 * `secure`: a boolean indicating whether the server should use secure websockets.
-Defaults to `true`.
+Defaults to `true` if static site is served via HTTPS, `false` otherwise.
 * `path`: the path the Horizon endpoint can be found under on `host`.
 Defaults to `"horizon"`.
 * `lazyWrites`: a boolean indicating whether write operations should be performed in a "lazy" fashion (see below).
 Defaults to `false`.
 * `authType`: a string indicating the authentication method to use for your application's users, one of `"unauthenticated"`, `"anonymous"`, or `"token"`.
 Defaults to `"unauthenticated"`.
 (See [Authentication][auth].)